broadinstitute/warp/website/docs/documentation/Pipelines/Optimus_Pipeline/README.md

 ## Introduction to the Optimus Workflow

 Optimus is an open-source, cloud-optimized pipeline developed by the Data Coordination Platform (DCP) of the [Human Cell Atlas (HCA) Project](https://data.humancellatlas.org/).
-It supports processing of any 3' single-cell and single-nuclei expression data generated with the [10x Genomic v2 or v3 assay](https://www.10xgenomics.com/solutions/single-cell/).
+It supports processing of any 3' single-cell and single-nuclei count data generated with the [10x Genomic v2 or v3 assay](https://www.10xgenomics.com/solutions/single-cell/).

 It is an alignment and transcriptome quantification pipeline that corrects cell barcodes, aligns reads to the genome, corrects Unique Molecular Identifiers (UMIs), generates a count matrix in a UMI-aware manner, calculates summary metrics for genes and cells, detects empty droplets, returns read outputs in BAM format, and returns cell gene counts in numpy matrix and Loom file formats.